 - IATA reports further statistics on passenger volumes, fuel consumption and CO2 emissions.
 These include both passenger and freight transport.

 - Air travel is growing fast and this is the main driver behind growing CO2 emissions.
-The efficiency per passenger kilometer is improving.
+The efficiency per passenger kilometer is improving, but average distance is increasing as well.

 - The Dashboard now provides aviation emissions by country, and it also shows a ranking of top emitting countries.
-The USA emits 22.9% of all passenger emissions, followed by China (10.5%).
+The USA emits 22.7% of all passenger emissions, followed by China (10.4%).
+Emissions from India are growing fast, now making up 3.5% of aviation passenger emissions.

-- As in 2015, the top regions in terms of aviation emissions are North America, Europe and South East Asia (including China).
+- The top regions in terms of aviation emissions are North America, Europe and South East Asia (including China).